 So even though it's not winter now, and we might think we are getting plenty of Vitamin D ...

-It's still a good idea to make a conscious effort to get outside and soak up some sunshine for 10-15 minutes a day, and proper supplementation of Vitamin D can help keep your immune system strong!
+It's still a good idea to make a conscious effort to get outside and soak up some sunshine for 10-15 minutes a day, and even supplement with Vitamin D, if needed.

 Living with high levels of stress can lower your immune system and make yourself sick.
-Stress of any kind—emotional, physical, or psychological—quickly weakens the immune system.
+Stress of any kind—emotional, physical, or psychological— can have a negative impact on your immune system.

 Even negative emotions like worry and anger can lower your immune system.

-Therefore, one good way to boost your immune system, as well as to improve the general quality of your life, is to eliminate these negative thoughts and emotions.
+Therefore, one good way to help support your immune system, as well as to improve the general quality of your life, is to eliminate these negative thoughts and emotions.

-Supplement with a full spectrum immune boosting multivitamin system such as Micro Factor is one of the most important elements of staying healthy and just overall health and wellness.
+Supplementing with a full spectrum multivitamin, such as Micro Factor, can help with staying healthy and just overall health and wellness.

-Your body needs these nutrients to boost immunity, for growth, maintenance, and regulation of bodily processes.
+Your body needs nutrients to support your immune system for growth, maintenance, and regulation of bodily processes.

-Daily Essential Nutrient packs like Micro Factor offer a full spectrum of vitamins and minerals in specific forms and amounts to keep your body functioning at its best.
+Daily Essential Nutrient packs, like Micro Factor, offer a full spectrum of vitamins and minerals in specific forms and amounts to help keep your body functioning well.

-Using a potent green superfoods powder like Opti-Greens 50 can help your immune system.
+Using a potent green superfoods powder, like Opti-Greens 50, can be very beneficial.

-Not only will the good bacteria help fight off illness, but when your digestive tract is operating effectively, you will be able to better utilize the vitamins and minerals from your food and supplements.
+Not only will the good bacteria help fight off illness, but when your digestive tract is operating effectively, it can help you better utilize the vitamins and minerals from your food and supplements.

-Right now, a lot of people are looking to boost their immune health ... strengthen their immune system ... and simply stay healthy.
+Right now, a lot of people are looking to improve their immune health ... support their immune system ... and simply stay healthy.

 I know I am.
-The good news is that we can work to strengthen your immune system in two ways.
+The good news is that we can work to support your immune system in two ways.

 The other way is to take daily actions to improve and support a healthy immune system.